 Cube Controls QRX hub

-The hub is made from high grade 7075 alloy and uses a conical shaped self-centering mechanism that features spring-loaded locking rods for a quick and precise attaching and removal of the wheel.
+The hub is made from high-grade 7075 alloys and uses a conical-shaped self-centring mechanism that features spring-loaded locking rods for quick and precise attaching and removal of the wheel.

 Universal QR from Cube Controls